PuZZleDucK/dtf-genesis/README.md

 bundle exec rake migrate:unspsc
 ```

-10. On heroku you will need to add a phantomjs buildpack
+10. On heroku you may need to add a phantomjs buildpack

 ```
 heroku buildpacks:add https://github.com/stomita/heroku-buildpack-phantomjs